vanessap81/burger-queen-api/README.md

 If the token is not of an user with the role admin, a `403` code will be returned.

-When the token is of an admin user, the response should be a array of objects, containing all users.
+When the token is of an admin user, the response should be a array of objects, containing all users, with the code `200`.

 <img src='./assets/GET USERS.png'>

 - `GET /users/:id`